-a.
-The health and welfare of the student must be of paramount concern in all decisions regarding the administration of medicine.
+- a.
+The health and welfare of the student must be of paramount concern in all decisions regarding the administration of medicine. - b.

-- b.
 Procedures for medication administration must be consistent with recommendations of the School Health Unit of the Children & Youth Branch of the N.C.
 Division of Public Health, as described in the North Carolina School Health Program Manual. - c.
 Students with special needs are to be afforded all rights provided by federal and state law as enumerated in the Policies Governing Services for Children with Disabilities.
-Students with disabilities also are to be afforded all rights provided by anti-discrimination laws, including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act. - Except as permitted by this policy, no student may possess, use, sell, deliver, or manufacture any drug or counterfeit drug prohibited by policy 4325, Drugs and Alcohol, nor be under the influence of any drug in violation of that policy. - e.
+Students with disabilities also are to be afforded all rights provided by anti-discrimination laws, including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act. - d.
+No student may possess, use or transmit any drug or counterfeit drug prohibited by policy 4325, Drugs and Alcohol. - e.
 The board generally encourages school personnel to administer medication from a centralized location.
 However, in all instances, whether administered from a centralized location or multiple locations, any medications kept at school for a student must be kept in a locked and secure place.
-An exception to the requirement for locked storage may be made for emergency medications that must be immediately accessible.
-Access to controlled substances should be limited to the school nurse, school staff person authorized to administer medication, and the principal or designee. - f.
+An exception to the requirement for locked storage may be made for emergency medications that must be immediately accessible. - f.
 All school personnel who will be administering medicines must receive appropriate training. - g.
 Only medications clearly prescribed for the student may be administered by school personnel.
-At the time a parent or guardian brings a medication to school for administration, if school personnel have concerns regarding the appropriateness of the medication or dosage for a student, a confirmation should be obtained from the student's health care practitioner or another health care practitioner prior to administering the medication or allowing a student to self-administer the medication. - h.
-Although efforts should be made not to disrupt instructional time, a parent has the right to administer medication to his or her child at any time while the child is on school property, unless otherwise prohibited by this policy.
+At the time a parent or guardian brings a medication to school for administration, if school personnel have concerns regarding the appropriateness of the medication or dosage for a student, a confirmation should be obtained from the student's health care practitioner or another health care practitioner prior to administering the medication or allowing a student to self-administer the medication.

-- Written information maintained by school personnel regarding a student's medicinal and health needs is confidential.
+- h.
+Although efforts should be made not to disrupt instructional time, a parent has the right to administer medication to his or her child at any time while the child is on school property. - i.
+Written information maintained by school personnel regarding a student's medicinal and health needs is confidential.
 Parents and students must be accorded all rights provided by the Family Educational Rights and Privacy Act and state confidentiality laws.
-Any employee who violates the confidentiality of the records may be subject to disciplinary action. - j.
-The first dose of any new medication should be administered at school.
+Any employee who violates the confidentiality of the records may be subject to disciplinary action.